18F/development-guide/_pages/code-review.md

   with the feature request and discuss each step until a feature is considered "done."
 - Do contributors use forks or branches?
 - What's the git workflow?
-E.g. is master always deployable?
+E.g. is main always deployable?
 Rebase or merge?
 - Are pull requests assigned?
 If so what process is used?
 - How many people are expected to review each pull request?
 - If a patch is worked on in a pairing session, how does it get merged?